LedgerHQ/ledger-secure-sdk/fuzzing/README.md

 ├── fuzzing
 │   ├── build
 │   │   ├── ...
 │   │   └── generated_glyphs  #  generated glyphs
 │   ├── extra                 #  .cmake files for building SDK's function harness │   ├── harness               #  libFuzzer .c files for harness │   │   └── fuzz_{}/          #  Optional folders for corpus of each harness [with the same name as the harness] │   ├── libs                  #  .cmake files for building SDK libraries │   ├── macros
-│   │   ├── macros-flex.txt  # for flex targets
-│   │   ├── macros-stax.txt  # for stax targets
+│   │   ├── extract_macros.py #  Python script used to extract macros when fuzzing embedded apps
-│   │   └── macros.cmake     # creates an INTERFACE for using macros in cmake targets
-│   ├── mock
+│   │   ├── Makefile          #  Makefile used to expose the macros used when fuzzing the SDK │   │   └── macros.cmake      #  creates an INTERFACE for using macros in cmake targets │   ├── mock
 │   │   ├── custom            #  Custom mock implementations for specific use cases (folder name must appear before 'generated' to override __weak__ functions)
 │   │   ├── generated         #  automatically generated mock functions from src/syscalls.c
 │   │   └── mock.cmake        #  .cmake file for building mock functions
 │   ├── out                   #  Fuzzing output files
 │   ├── CMakeLists.txt        #  .cmake file that builds SDK Fuzzers and exposes an INTERFACE for SDK libs for fuzzing APPs │   ├── local_run.sh          #  Script for building and running fuzzers.
 └────── README.md

 ```